xiGUAwanOU/tech-note/programming-languages/java/read-all-text-from-file.md

-# Read All Text in File
+# Read All Text from File

 There is a one-line solution: